This is the tenth year with Gardener Cary George in charge of the Garden.

 Treasurer Jack Schultz reported that there was about $50,000 in the bank accounts.

-In Committees, Shirley Schultz was Volunteer coordinator, Joy Davis became the new membership chair; Gloria Miller, Historian; Newsletter editor still vacant, but Barb Milligan took over at the end of the year; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.
+In committees, Shirley Schultz was Volunteer coordinator, Joy Davis became the new membership chair; Gloria Miller, Historian; newsletter editor still vacant, but Barb Milligan who was not a director took over at the end of the year; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.
 44 volunteers were on the active list.
 244 persons on the membership list, a nice increase from last year.

 Jeff Lee, Manager of Environmental Operations for the Park Board was present and discussed recent organization changes at the Park Board.

-It was also recorded that the spring in Wirth Park (Great Medicine Spring) was starting to come back.
+It was also noted that the natural spring in Wirth Park (Great Medicine Spring) was starting to come back.
 It had been severely affected by the I-394 construction.
 Cary George said it takes 3 minutes to fill a gallon.
-Ken Avery added that the spring never did run well and would the Friends consider adding a pump? (see 1999 for the full story of the attempt to rejuvenate the spring) The only use for the small parking lot near the spring was for water gatherers and otherwise it was a site for troublemakers.
-Cary added that the new 1993 prairie addition was virtually complete and that he had a lot of help from Americorp in completing it.
+Ken Avery added that the spring never did run well and would the Friends consider adding a pump? (see 1999 for the full story of the attempt to rejuvenate the spring) The only use for the small parking lot near the spring was for water gatherers and otherwise it was a site for troublemakers which Ken Avery had remarked on back in 1965.
+Cary added that the new 1993 prairie addition renovation work was virtually complete and that he had a lot of help from Americorp in completing it.
 A new parking lot payment kiosk was installed by the Park Board and Cary noted that the payment requirement had reduced litter considerably.

 Below: The Garden back gate, seen here in 2008.
 Some of the surrounding stonework was completed in 1997 and about 70 feet of the wrought iron fencing around the gate was added then also.
-The remaining lengthy extension of fencing was added in 2005.
+The remaining lengthy extension of fencing east and west of the gate was added in 2005.
+Photo G D Bebeau

-Memorial Chair Marquerite Harbison reported that a new memorials book was placed in the shelter on the table so visitors could read and be encouraged to make memorials.
-In the mid-2000s it disappeared.
+Memorial Chair Marguerite Harbison reported that a new memorials book was placed in the shelter on the table so visitors could read and be encouraged to make memorials.
+In the mid-2000s it disappeared as had, years previously, the original book from the shelter dedication.

 Cary George reported in The Fringed Gentian™:

-The Friends held a board meeting on August 1st in the Martha Crone Shelter.
+The Friends held a Board meeting on August 1st in the Martha Crone Shelter.
 Eloise Butler's birthday on Aug.
-3rd would be celebrated with a cake at the shelter and a volunteer appreciation pot luck would be held on Sept.
+3rd was celebrated with a cake at the shelter and a volunteer appreciation pot luck was held on Sept.
 5th at the Shelter.
 It was poorly attended so it was discussed later in November whether having it at a cafe or other public facility might be better.
-Barbara Milligan, who was the new newsletter editor, and was given a complementary membership in the Friends.
+Barbara Milligan, the new newsletter editor was given a complementary membership in the Friends.

 The summer was very dry.
 Four more Red Oaks died of oak wilt.

-The construction of the new north gate at the back of the Garden had been started in 1995 and would be completed in October of this year, with a retaining wall and fencing yet to be done.
+The construction of the new north gate at the back of the Garden had been started in 1995 and was to be completed in October of this year, with a retaining wall and fencing yet to be done.
 So far the cost to the Friends was $12,985, but that included the cost of the new Nordquist Fountain in the Upland Garden, completed in 1995, and about $2,000 of that cost came from a memorial from the Nordquist family.
 Some additional new wrought iron fencing would be added around the new gate but not until 1997.
-The old wire fence between the Garden and the back gate path would be retained and was replaced by the Friends in 2005.
+The rest of the old cyclone wire fence still remaining along the Garden’s north boundary was retained and then replaced by the Friends in 2005.

 The first annual photo contest was successfully held in the Garden, sponsored by the Garden Naturalists and the Park Board.